The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 But it is an illustration of just how many outside agitators have flown in there or driven in there.

-To further the myth.
+However, to further the myth.

-This was covered by Fox News reporter Steve Harrigan, reported only three of the 78 protesters arrested last night during the clash between the cops and protesters.
+This was covered by Fox News reporter Steve Harrigan reported only three of the 78 protesters arrested last night during the clash between the cops and protesters.

 Only three were from Ferguson.